-- Kinds of Forensic Evidence i. - ii.
+- i.
+Kinds of Forensic Evidence - ii.
 The basic question in investigation-Qui Bono; - iii.
 The scene of crime; - iv.
-Discovery of traces of physical evidence; - Classification and reference to classified record: - vi.
+Discovery of traces of physical evidence; - v.
+Classification and reference to classified record: - vi.
 Systematization and classification of physical evidence and comparison with suspected material; - vii.
-The principles of exchange; - viii.
-The principles of heredity, Taxonomy, etc. - ix.
-Probative Value of Forensic Evidence - Processes Involved in Collecting Forensic Evidence
+Chain of custody - viii.
+The principles of exchange; - ix.
+The principles of heredity, Taxonomy,etc. - x.
+Probative Value of Forensic Evidence - xi.
+Processes Involved in Collecting Forensic Evidence - xii.
+Medical Jurisprudence and Evidence iii.
+The Establishment of the Identity of Physical Objects by shape and size: Identifying marks and impressions made by physical objects; shoe prints: type and tread marks; die and tool marks; capture of fracture marks.